Locks and deadlocks

 Schema name

-Lock a schema name to avoid duplicates.
-Note, collisions are possible because the hash is stringed (this only affects concurrency and not correctness).
+Collisions are possible because the hash is stringed.
+This only affects concurrency and not correctness.

 NODE_RELATIONSHIP_GROUP_DELETE